danintel/sawtooth-faq/sawtooth.rst

 ``sawset``
     Change genesis block settings or views, create, and vote on new block proposals ``sawtooth``
-    Interfact with a Sawtooth validator, such as batches, blocks, identity, keygen, peers, settings, state, and transaction information
+    Interact with a Sawtooth validator, such as batches, blocks, identity, keygen, peers, settings, state, and transaction information

 For more information, see the Sawtooth CLI Command Reference at https://sawtooth.hyperledger.org/docs/core/releases/latest/cli.html